junxit/us-congress-bills-116/metadata.md

 - 2019-07-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S5204)
 - 2019-07-30 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S5203-5204)
 - 2019-07-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S5203-5204)
+- 2019-07-31 — Message on Senate action sent to the House.
+- 2019-08-02 — Received in the House.
+- 2019-08-02 — Referred to the House Committee on the Judiciary.